sellerlabs/php-standard/README.md

 # php-coding-standard

-This is a personal PHP coding standard (for PHP CodeSniffer).
+This is a personal PHP coding standard (for PHP CodeSniffer) + a bunch of tools to enforce it.

+It's highly opinionated.
+You've been warned.